So, you want to learn how to market on Twitter?

 It is only natural for marketers to want to replicate other brands that are able to craft a hit tweet and go viral, however, the more your voice resembles other brands, the less likely users are to be engaged by yours.
 Start by looking at how your competitors engage with users, and identify ways that you can do things differently in order to make your mark on Twitter.
 Traditional social networking is changing, and entertaining users will be more important than ever in the coming year.

 With Dash Hudson’s visual marketing software, you are able to schedule, measure, and build sophisticated reports of your brand’s performance on Twitter in order to drive results.
-Work smarter by using a powerful marketing tool to take the manual effort out of your Twitter strategy, and refine your customer journey with actionable Twitter insights to drive results with your engaged Twitter audience.
+Work smarter by using a powerful marketing tool to take the manual effort out of your Twitter strategy, and refine your customer journey with actionable Twitter and competitive insights to drive results with your engaged Twitter audience.